7. General operational matters

 Examiners must not drive candidates’ vehicles.
 Strict observance of this instruction is essential as there are many situations in which insurance cover for the examiner might not be effective.
 Candidates are rarely familiar with details of motor vehicle insurance conditions or in a position to give the necessary permission.
 In any case, only third party risks might be covered.
 Similarly, an examiner’s own motor insurance policy may not provide full cover when they are driving someone else’s vehicle even with the owner’s permission.

-Apart from necessary adjustments or when assisting a candidate with a physical check of direction indicators, examiners must not operate or adjust the controls or fittings of a test vehicle, except with the candidate’s agreement, or where it is essential to avoid danger to the public, for example risk of injury to third parties or to the occupants of the vehicle, or unnecessary damage to property.
+Apart from necessary adjustments, connecting the Satnav to the in-car power supply or when assisting a candidate with a physical check of direction indicators, examiners must not operate or adjust the controls or fittings of a test vehicle, except with the candidate’s agreement, or where it is essential to avoid danger to the public, for example risk of injury to third parties or to the occupants of the vehicle, or unnecessary damage to property.

 The candidate may ask the examiner to assist in adjusting the nearside door mirror before a manoeuvre.
 The examiner should not refuse this simple request, and assist the candidate as appropriate.
 The candidate should not have to lean across the examiner to adjust the mirror.

 Test routes are laid out and approved by the HEO and should be adhered to.
-Whilst maintaining a significant element of urban driving in test routes, as much use as practicable should be made of available opportunities for driving on roads with national speed limits, including dual carriageways.
+Whilst maintaining an element of urban driving in test routes, as much use as practicable should be made of available opportunities for driving on roads with national speed limits, including rural roads and dual carriageways.

 Main category tests should include a section of independent driving nominated on the test route.
 This section should be closely monitored by the HEO to ensure suitability.